 Therefore, please head to the Cartographer Read the Docs Evaluation site for a conceptual overview and a guide on how to use the tools in practice.

 These tools assume that you have serialized the SLAM state to a

 cartographer_ros, you can invoke the

-assets_writer to serialize the state - see the Assets writer section for more information.
+assets_writer to serialize the state - see the Exploiting the map generated by Cartographer ROS section for more information.

 Example: tuning local SLAM¶